Resources & Frequently Asked Questions

 What areas do you serve?

-We provide speech, language, cognitive, voice, and swallowing therapy in Palm Beach County, including Delray Beach, Boynton Beach, West Palm Beach, Palm Beach, Palm Beach Gardens, Jupiter, and surrounding areas.
+We provide speech, language, cognitive, voice, and swallowing therapy in Palm Beach County, including West Palm Beach, Palm Beach, Palm Beach Gardens, and Jupiter.
+Teletherapy is available for out of area clients.

 How do you determine a treatment plan?